 If you're looking for trendy shops, nightlife and outdoor recreation, add Minneapolis' Uptown neighborhood to your must-see list during your visit to the Twin Cities.
 About a mile south of downtown Minneapolis, Uptown is where fashionable residents live, work and play.
 Here you'll find a high concentration of stylish homes, stores, bars and restaurants.
 The neighborhood borders beautiful Lake Calhoun, used by runners, cyclists and fit, beautiful people in general.

-The borders of Uptown are not defined, but are usually agreed on to be Lake Calhoun to the west, and Dupont Avenue in the east.
-The north and south borders are more debatable, but Uptown proper is usually between 31st Avenue to the south, and somewhere around 26th Street to the north.
+Uptown isn't an official neighborhood of Minneapolis, rather it's the name used for the fashionable part of town centered around the intersection of Hennepin Avenue and Lake Street.
+The borders of Uptown are not defined but are usually agreed to be Lake Calhoun to the west and Dupont Avenue to the east.
+The north and south borders are debatable, but Uptown proper is usually between 31st Avenue to the south and somewhere around 26th Street to the north.

 The lakes of Uptown Minneapolis have been popular for recreation since the 1880s.
 Uptown as a residential area was originally developed in the early 20th century.
 Large lakefront houses and apartments were built for commuters using the new streetcar system.

 In 1928, the Lagoon Theater, now the Uptown Theater, opened on the corner of Hennepin and Lagoon avenues.

 The area soon became a busy commercial district and survived a 1938 fire that destroyed the original Lagoon Theater, economic downturns, crime and neighborhood decay to become once again one of Minneapolis' most fashionable areas.

 Living in Uptown Minneapolis